Everyone wants to achieve better search engine rankings. That’s because organic search traffic is a proven driver of business growth.

 - Keyword branded – This is where you combine your anchor text with the target keyword for your site, e.g. getting started with content marketing

-Let’s assume your website sells blue denim jeans.
+Let’s assume your page content sells blue denim jeans.
 If your domain name is bluedenimjeans.com, how do you distribute your anchor text?

 If you want to link three times from a particular site, it’s ideal to use this link profile:

 - Anchor text 1: Bluedenimjeans.com site – target page: homepage